You are currently viewing Pulse Connect Secure Zero-Day Vulnerability Under Active Exploitation (CVE-2021-22893)

 • Pulse Connect Secure RCE via Template Injection Vulnerability

-This vulnerability is identified with CVE-2020-8243, which is a template injection vulnerability with a CVSSv3 score of 7.2 and is rated as “High” severity.
-This is a post-authentication flaw, which allows an authenticated attacker to upload the custom template to exploit this vulnerability.
+This vulnerability is identifying with CVE-2020-8243, a template injection vulnerability with a CVSSv3 score of 7.2 and rated as “High” severity.
+This post-authentication flaw allows an authenticated attacker to upload the custom template to exploit this vulnerability.

 Successful exploitation of the flaw allows an attacker to execute arbitrary code as root on the underlying Operating System.